mlswg/mls-protocol/draft-ietf-mls-protocol.md

 that is outside the group.
 For example, a Delivery Service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
-Proposals originating outside the group are identified by a `preconfigured` or `new_member` SenderType in MLSPlaintext.
+Proposals originating outside the group are identified by a `external` or `new_member` SenderType in MLSPlaintext.

-ReInit proposals can also be sent to the group by a `preconfigured` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.
+ReInit proposals can also be sent to the group by a `external` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.

 The `new_member` SenderType is used for clients proposing that they themselves